DerailleurAgile/deming-little-blue-book/doc/little_blue_book.md

 **Acknowledgements**
 The words and ideas appearing in this book are the property of Dr. W. Edwards Deming.
 The copyright for the format of this book sits with Sundial Press (and we give it to you to use as part of Creative Commons).
 Permission to reprint these words was obtained from Dr. Deming, MIT Center for Advanced Engineering Study, Cecelia Killian and Mary Walton.

----

-**Sources**
-Deming, W. Edwards (1982, 1986). *Out of the Crisis*.
-MIT Center for Advanced Engineering Study.
-[Out]

-Deming, W. Edwards (1993). *The New Economics for Industry, Government, Education*.
-MIT Center for Advanced Engineering Study.
-[New]

-Killian, Cecelia S. (1992). *The World of W. Edwards Deming*.
-SPC Press.
-[World]

-Walton, Mary (1986). *The Deming Management Method*.
-Putnam Publishing.
-[Method]

-All uncited quotations in this book were made by Dr. Deming in classroom situations.

----

 If you have a favorite Deming quote that doesn’t appear in this book, please send it to the editors at TheEbookman.com with your postal address.
 Your suggestion will be considered for inclusion in a future edition (and for an update of the scribd.com file).
 If the quote is used, you will receive a free copy of the next edition.